boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Postal Code

-Drag and drop the elements from other sections to `Postal Code` section.
-The field added here, will act as a postal code.
+Drag and drop the elements from other sections to the `Postal Code` section.
+The field added here will act as a postal code.

 ![Postal Code fields](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/postalcode-fields.png)